MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 4. See the consumed and the remaing quotas for each selected provider.
 Notice that quotas information is displayed in three columns.
   - *Workspace usage*: The usage limit for the current workspace.
 Azure Quantum workspace have a usage limit
   - *Azure subscription usage*: The usage for all workspaces within the current region and subscription.
 Not all quotas are tracked at this level.
-  - *Interval*: The period when your quota is renewed.
+  - *Cadence*: The period when your quota is renewed.
 If monthly, the usage is reset on the 1st of every month.
 If one-time, usage is never reset.

  :::image type="content" source="media/portal-quotas-blade.png" alt-text="Quotas blade in Azure portal":::

-In this view, credits are included as quotas.
+In this view, [Azure Quantum Credits](xref:microsoft.quantum.credits) are included as quotas.
 This enables the user to see the credit information expressed in terms of the units that the provider tracks, as well as the interval associated.

 ### [Using Azure CLI](#tab/tabid-cli)